 - Have received a currently valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment, or,

 e.
 Graduates of medical schools outside the United States who have completed a Fifth Pathway program provided by an LCME-accredited medical school.

 H1 visas for fellowships are not supported by the UConn Health.

 a.
 Fellowship Selection is based on the applicant’s preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
-The UConn Health Fellowship Program does not discriminate with regard to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.
+Our program does not discriminate with respect to gender, race, age, religion, color, natural origin, disability, or any other applicable legally protected status.

 Sample Contract: Download and/or Print Sample Contract